Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/custom-messages.md

     /// <summary>
     /// For this unnamed message example, we always read the message type
     /// value to determine if it should be handled by this instance in the
-    ///  event it is a child of the CustomUnnamedMessageHandler class.
+    ///  event it's a child of the CustomUnnamedMessageHandler class.
     /// </summary>
     private void ReceiveMessage(ulong clientId, FastBufferReader reader)
     {